FengYungz/FengYungz/README.md

 - 🔭 I’m currently working on [Poli Júnior](https://polijunior.com.br/)

-- 👨‍💻 Trainee na @polijr
+- 👨‍💻 Business Analyst in @polijr

 - 💬 I am interested in always learning more about the world of programming, and improving new technologies.